wangbo15/L2S-PATCHES-GI/README.md

     - } else if (offsetLocal > 0) {

 #### Analysis
-Both **ACS** and **Nopol** can handle this type of bug.
+Both **ACS** and **Nopol** can easily handle this bug.
 The differences in timeout setting may consequently lead them not to fix this bug.